AWS S3 Legacy

 Updated by Patrick Madsen

-Destination AWS S3 is a secure way to get a dump of the data platform sent to an S3 bucket in your own organization that uses a dedicated IAM Role.
+Destination AWS S3 Legacy is a secure way to get a dump of the data platform sent to an S3 bucket in your own AWS organization using a dedicated IAM Role.

 The Data Platform gives you access to a raw dump of the database tables that Dreamdata uses to build all its insights around.
-Having access to the raw data enables you to both load this in to any existing database platform that can load data from S3, such as Redshift and Snowflake, but also to create insights tailored to specific needs that your organization might have.
+Having access to the raw data enables you to both, load this into any existing database platform that can load data from S3, such as Redshift and Snowflake, as well as to create insights tailored to specific needs that your organization might have.

-The below guide helps you to set up an `S3 bucket` and describes how to create an IAM Role that grants access to the aforementioned bucket, but also allows Dreamdata to assume control of it so we can send the data to your organization.
+The guide below helps you to set up an S3 bucket and describes how to create an IAM Role that grants access to the aforementioned bucket, but also allows Dreamdata to assume control of it, so that we can send data to your organization.

-Note: The AWS S3 Datawarehouse only supports schema v2.
+Note: The AWS S3 Datawarehouse Legacy only supports Schema v2.
 You can find Schema v2 here.

 Guide